UBC-MDS/522_01/README.md

 ## Usage

-In order to replicate this analysis:
+There are two method to replicate this analysis:

 1. Clone this repo, following the [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) documentation if requried.